 Taking the time to plan seems like you would be spending extra time, but in the long run, you save time.

 You’ll end up reducing so much wasted time by eliminating the daily foraging at dinner hour.
 You can grocery shop in a fast, focused way– the hunt and kill method rather than browsing.

 I used to throw away a lot more veggies than I do now.
 I’d think, “Oh, I should use this broccoli.”
 But when I picked it up, it would be slimy and stink to high heaven.
 I still need work in this area because we don’t LOVE veggies, but we do much better with a plan.
 I pair a veggie with each planned dinner so I know when I buy something it will have a use.

 I used to come home from grocery shopping having spent $150 and then think, gosh what are we going to have for dinner?
 I bought fruit, snacks, and general pantry items like marinara, bread, and tortillas, but I didn’t have a plan.

 Now, I can go to the store with focus and direction.
 I know what I need, I grab it, and get out of there.
-And let me tell you, with two little kids in the top of the car cart and my oldest trying to ride in the front (or dance in the aisles), the quicker I’m done, the better.
+And with two little kids in the car cart and my oldest trying to dance in the aisles, the quicker the better.

 What mom needs more stress, one more thing to worry about?
 Without the stress of wondering what to cook you can enter your week with confidence.
-You know you have everything you need to provide healthy meals for the kids, and you won’t have to scramble to do it.
+You have everything you need to provide healthy meals for the kids, and you won’t have to scramble.
 You’ll avoid the 4:30 scrounging, and when the little people come stalking you for food, you won’t have to worry.
 You got this, Mama.